Through peaks and valleys, family keeps White Sox’ Jake Burger grounded

 He also knows what it’s like to come back physically after wondering if he’d ever play again.
 He has found the other, much better side of mental health.

-Seven months ago he became a father for the first time.
-And now, with the first inklings of who might be worthy from the White Sox to be an All-Star in July, Burger’s name is coming up.
+Seven months ago, he became a father for the first time.
+And now, with the first inklings of who might be worthy from the Sox to be an All-Star in July, Burger’s name is coming up.

-“It’s special,” Burger said at Yankee Stadium Tuesday, a smile from ear to ear.
+“It’s special,” Burger said at Yankee Stadium on Tuesday, a smile from ear to ear.
 “It’s really cool to see my name on there.
 Like I always say, the job’s not done until I’m in it.
-After that it’s not done until you win a World Series.
-I’m just taking it day by day and it’s an awesome accolade, to get that credit.
+After that, it’s not done until you win a World Series.
+I’m just taking it day by day, and it’s an awesome accolade, to get that credit.
 But I’ve got to keep up the results and keep playing the game.”

-If Burger is frustrated by not playing every day despite owning a .265/.317/.606 batting line with a .923 OPS and 12 homers, he’s not showing it outwardly.
+If Burger is frustrated by not playing every day despite owning a .265/.317/.606 batting line with a .923 OPS and 12 home runs, he’s not showing it outwardly.

-Burger didn’t play in the first game of the Sox series against the Yankees Tuesday, a 3-2 win, but was slated to start Wednesday before that game was postponed due to conditions caused by Canadian wildfires affecting New York.
+Burger didn’t play in the first game of the Sox’ series against the Yankees on Tuesday, a 3-2 win, but was slated to start Wednesday before that game was postponed because of conditions caused by Canadian wildfires affecting New York.

 The game will be made up as part of a doubleheader Thursday.
 Win, lose or sit, Burger says his wife and family keep him grounded.